 Many larger merchants, or those with physical stores, have various other systems in the mix and one of the reasons they are looking to migrate to Shopify is that it can massively simplify things for them.

 If you have a physical store/s then you will have some sort of point of sale system.
 A number of the larger players have an integration to Shopify that allows you to sync; sales, customers, products and stock.

-Initial integration can be tricky as I usually find data inconsistencies which need to be worked through.
-Also some systems have functionality that isn’t compatible with Shopify (bundles for example).
+Initial integration can be tricky as I usually find data inconsistencies that need to be worked through.
+Also, some systems have functionality that isn’t compatible with Shopify (bundles for example).

-Shopify also offer their own POS system.
+Shopify also offers their own POS system.
 Which seamlessly integrates to your Shopify store (it is basically an app that ‘hangs off’ your main Shopify account).